Isolation & Contracts

 def test_signature_validation_with_hypothesis(self, strict_processor, amount, currency):

-# Hypothesis generates diverse inputs; autospec ensures calls match real signature
+# Hypothesis generates diverse inputs; autospec ensures calls match the real signature

 strict_processor.charge(amount=amount, currency=currency)